pakeke-constructor/umg-mod-monorepo/overview.md

 Any data can be sent across the network, except for functions and userdata.
 If a table is sent across, all nested tables will be serialized and sent across.
-If an entity is sent across, it will be serialized by id.
+If an entity is sent across, it will be efficiently serialized by id.
-Sending tables across is somewhat expensive.
+Sending tables across is the most expensive.
 Try to only send numbers, strings, and entities across the network for best performance.

 If you need to send a metatable across, take a look at the `register` function.
+(Remember; functions can't be serialized!)

 ## General API reference
 These are all the functions/modules that can be used whilst modding: